18F/handbook/_pages/general/who-we-are/glossary.md

     * Gather all of the information for search to work
     * Trigger emails being sent

+* **Clients and Markets** - Clients and Markets is a division within TTS that provides consulting services to government agencies.
+The TTS communications team is also part of the division.
+The following offices and teams are part of Clients and Markets: 18F, Centers of Excellence, Client Development, Outreach, and Presidential Innovation Fellows.

 * **CMS** - Content Management System.
 Software for creating, managing, and publishing content.

 * **CMS** - Centers for Medicare & Medicaid Services.
 Agency within Health and Human Services (HHS).
 One of the Ms is silent.

 * **CoEs** – The [Centers of Excellence](https://coe.gsa.gov/) accelerate the modernization of IT infrastructure across government by leveraging private sector innovation and existing government services, and by centralizing best practices and expertise.
-The CoEs are a division within TTS.
+The CoEs are an office within TTS.

 * **Color of money** - Slang for the legal parameters around how federal money for goods or services can be spent.
 This usually comes up in the context of inter-agency agreements with other federal agencies.
 The different “colors” of money include multi-year, no year, or one year money.